Constructed Response Questions

 - Indicates a misunderstanding of the question prompt.

 Constructed‑response questions are a way of measuring complex, higher level and critical thinking skills.
-Following are some examples of situations/tasks that test takers might encounter:
+The following are some examples of situations/tasks that test-takers might encounter: